huggingface/blog/audio-datasets.md

 Streaming mode has three primary advantages over downloading the entire dataset at once:
 1. **Disk space:** samples are loaded to memory one-by-one as we iterate over the dataset.
 Since the data is not downloaded locally, there are no disk space requirements, so you can use datasets of arbitrary size!
-2. **Download and processing speed:** audio datasets are large and need a significant amount of time to download.
-With streaming, downloading is done on the fly, meaning you can start using the dataset as soon as the first chunk is ready.
+2. **Download and processing time:** audio datasets are large and need a significant amount of time to download and process.
+With streaming, loading and processing is done on the fly, meaning you can start using the dataset as soon as the first sample is ready.
-3. **Easy experimentation:** you can experiment on one chunk of data to check that your script works without having to download the entire dataset.
+3. **Easy experimentation:** you can experiment on several samples of data to check that your script works without having to download the entire dataset.

+There is one drawback to using streaming mode.
+When we download and pre-process a dataset, the pre-processed data is saved to our cache.
+If we want to re-use this data, we can directly load the pre-processed data from cache, skipping the download and pre-processing steps.
+This means that we only have to download and pre-process once.
+With streaming mode, since the data is not downloaded, neither the download nor pre-processing is cached.
+If you want to re-use the data, the streaming steps are repeated, the audio files being loaded and pre-processed again.

 How can you enable streaming mode?
 Easy!
 Just set `streaming=True` when you load your dataset.
 The rest will be taken care for you: